 Businesses who run SaaS companies use several third-party tools to support their business.
 For example, they might use Segment for data collection, Freshservice for their helpdesk, Pipedrive for their CRM, HubSpot for marketing, SurveyMonkey for their NPS scores and so on.
 To draw a complete picture of your customer, you would need data from all these tools in one place.
 Moreover, you want this data to be represented intelligently to simplify the work of the Customer Success representative and help them focus on helping customers rather than doing data analytics work.
 This is where Customer Success software comes into play.

 You can think of this software as the platform where your Customer Success representatives would carry out their day-to-day work.
 These software help Customer Success teams identify the customer who requested help and also to proactively identify customers who need help.
+Choosing the right customer success software becomes important as it is through this software that the customer success strategy gets defined.
 They also help manage a repeatable set of processes to make sure all customers, though managed by different representatives, have an experience as defined in your strategy.

 This software also provides several personalized automation for doing repetitive work which helps Customer Success representatives save time and focus on high-touch high-value activities.